-ATS-GPU-BASE: GPU Streaming Library License + 1 Year Subscription

-ATS-GPU-BASE-1YR: 1 year extended support & maintenance for ATS-GPU-BASE

-ATS-GPU-OCT: Signal Processing Library License + 1 Year Subscription (requires ATSGPU-001)

-ATS-GPU-OCT-1YR: 1 year extended support & maintenance for ATS-GPU-OCT

-ATSGPU-102
+ATS-GPU-BASE: GPU Streaming Library ATSGPU-001 License + 1 Year Subscription ATS-GPU-BASE-1YR: 1 year extended ATSGPU-002 support & maintenance for ATS-GPU-BASE ATS-GPU-OCT: Signal Processing Library ATSGPU-101 License + 1 Year Subscription (requires ATSGPU-001) ATS-GPU-OCT-1YR: 1 year extended ATSGPU-102 support & maintenance for ATS-GPU-OCT ATS-GPU-NUFFT: ATS-GPU-OCT Extension ATSGPU-201 for fixed-frequency sampled data License + 1 Year Subscription (requires ATSGPU-001 and ATSGPU-101) ATS-GPU-NUFFT-1YR: 1 year extended ATSGPU-202 support & maintenance for ATS-GPU-NUFFT

+Version 4.1 of ATS-GPU-BASE is required for support of GPUs with CUDA-compute capability 3.0 and higher.

+Version 4.0.1 provides support for compute capability 3.0 to 7.5.

-† AlazarTech and AlazarTech ATS are registered trademarks of Alazar Technologies Inc. CUDA, NVIDIA, and Quadro are trademarks and/or registered trademarks of NVIDIA Corporation in the U.S. and/or other countries.
+† AlazarTech and AlazarTech ATS are registered trademarks of Alazar Technologies Inc.

+CUDA, NVIDIA, Quadro, and GeForce are trademarks and/or registered trademarks of NVIDIA Corporation in the U.S. and/or other countries.
 Windows and the Windows logo are trademarks and/or registered trademarks of Microsoft Corporation in the U.S. and/or other countries.
 Linux is a registered trademark of Linus Torvalds.

 ASUS is either a US registered trademark or trademark of Asustek Computer Inc. in the U.S. and/or other countries.